-Put simply, germs are destroyed when they come in contact with copper, silver, and a handful of other metals.
+Germs are destroyed when they come in contact with copper, silver, and a handful of other similar metals.

-Ayurveda has recognized for centuries that exposing one’s drinking water to copper before consuming it is a simple and effective way to minimize exposure to such infectious diseases.
+In the past and present, infectious diseases spread through potable water, causing a major threat to public health.
+So exposing drinking water to copper before consuming it is a simple and effective way to minimize exposure to such infectious diseases.

 Storing water in a copper vessel is a simple and efficient means of providing trace copper on a regular basis.
 These trace deposits of copper are picked up naturally by the water and only in amounts that equal a fraction of a person’s daily recommended intake.